sofiawallq/restaurant-sakura/README.md

 ## UX/UI Design

 I went for a quite clean design on the webpage itself - a minimal colour scheme to let the images and functions do the talking, and to give a airy feel - quite like I imagine the restaurant itself feels when you visit it!
 I set out with really high ambitions when it came to designing nice looking menues, responsive modals and beautiful forms to fill out - all with the help of a perfect Bootstrap grid system.
 Some things I managed to do - the design and visual effects on menues and modals that I imagined jsut didn't cut it into the short window of time I had for the project.
-The main focus was to add functionality to the different pages and make sure that the CRUD-functionality for reservations work, that the authentication part works as it should and tht everything connects to the back-end and updates the Django Admin panel the way it should.
+The main focus was to add functionality to the different pages and make sure that the CRUD-functionality for reservations work, that the authentication part works as it should and that everything connects to the back-end and updates the Django Admin panel the way it should.
 To summarise - there si so much more I want to do with this webpage!
 But my ambition was a wee bit to high and the time a wee bit to short, as my mentor pointed out to me a couple of times.

 ### User Stories